antville/connect/README.md

 ## Installation

-Add the `connect` folder to your claustra directory and enable the claustra in your application’s `app.properties` file:
+Add the `connect` folder to your `claustra` directory and enable the Claustra in your application’s `app.properties` file:

 ```bash
 # Multiple claustra can be enabled comma-separated